Skip to content

 How much money do people lose to unused subscriptions?

-It varies quite a bit from person to person, but many people find they are paying for at least two or three services rarely or never used.
-Even a modest collection of forgotten subscriptions can quietly cost well over a hundred units or units each month when combined with other small leaks.
-This calculator can help illustrate what that figure might look like in own situation.
+It varies quite a bit from person to person, but many people find they're paying for two or three services that rarely or never get used.
+Even a modest collection of forgotten subscriptions often adds up to a three-figure monthly total in whichever currency you use, once combined with other small leaks.
+This calculator can help illustrate what that figure looks like in your own situation.

 Is credit card interest considered a budget leak?